 Chevron’s work in Russia ranges from exploration and transportation to technology licensing and consumer products.

 Chevron is a major investor in the Caspian Pipeline Consortium (CPC).
 Approximately $2.2 billion of the CPC’s $2.7 billion Initial Construction Project budget was spent in Russia.
-A significant expansion project, which began construction in 2011, is expected to cost $5.4 billion.
+A significant expansion project to the CPC began construction in 2011 and was completed in 2017 – costing about $5.4 billion.

 Through our subsidiary Chevron Neftegaz Inc., Chevron continues to identify business opportunities in Russia.

 Our subsidiary Chevron Oronite has developed relationships with several Russian oil companies, which we supply with lubricants additives.
 We market Chevron® lubricants through a separate distributor network.

 Through Chevron Lummus Global LLC, several of Chevron’s industry-leading technologies have been licensed to Russian oil companies.